deadlysnowman3308/IPsploit_v2/README.md

 ### This is small tool for penetration testers.
 ```
-Please Disable Firewall when first download the tool
+Please Disable Firewall when first download and run the tool
 ```

 * 20 Tool in one place